Bournemouth v Arsenal: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-Bournemouth actually are in hassle as they head into this one with a extreme lack of objectives unravelling their season.
+Bournemouth actually are in bother as they head into this one with a extreme lack of objectives unravelling their season.

-Arsenal appeared grim of their conflict with Everton, however whereas it was a turgid sport, a clear sheet might do the defence’s confidence a world of fine.
+Arsenal appeared grim of their conflict with Everton, however whereas it was a turgid sport, a clear sheet could do the defence’s confidence a world of fine.

-Arteta’s grand plans will take months to implement in full, however his preliminary affect may very well be felt right here.
+Arteta’s grand plans will take months to implement in full, however his preliminary affect might be felt right here.

 Prediction: Bournemouth Zero-1 Arsenal